 While Massachusetts began as a pilot in two counties, the initiative went to state-wide scale in 2011.
 At that time the Governance Committee was established to support a move to bring the progress found in the JDAI initiative to the entire state.

 Massachusetts is now a system-wide reform state.

-The work of detention reform is done with many collaborators across the juvenile justice system.
+This work of detention reform is done with many collaborators across the juvenile justice system.
 The following links provide information on JDAI Massachusetts.

-The Juvenile Detention Alternative Initiative (JDAI) in Massachusetts works to ensure that “the right youth, is in the right place, for the right reason.”
+The Juvenile Detention Alternative Initiative (JDAI) in Massachusetts works to ensure that “the right youth, is in the right place, for the right reasons.”